java80/ecommerce-shopping-cart/README.md

 - Add authenticaton
 - add stripe payment
-- # shipping
+- shipping
-  -Able to add new product with images
+  -Able to add new product with images upload button -Delete product.
-  -Edit product
-  -Delete product.

 ### On the the front end, customer/user will be able to do the following:

-1 View list of product in the store
+-1 View list of product in the store

 #### PostMVP

-_These are examples only.
-Replace with your own Post-MVP features._

-- Add authenticaton
+-Add authenticaton
-- add stripe payment
+-Add stripe payment

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.
-Here's an example.

 | Day        | Deliverable                                        | Status     |
 | ---------- | -------------------------------------------------- | ---------- |